Asymptotic analysis: Applications

 Asymptotic analysis is a key tool for exploring the ordinary and partial differential equations which arise in the mathematical modelling of real-world phenomena.
 An illustrative example is the derivation of the boundary layer equations from the full Navier-Stokes equations governing fluid flow.
 In many cases, the asymptotic expansion is in power of a small parameter, ε: in the boundary layer case, this is the nondimensional ratio of the boundary layer thickness to a typical length scale of the problem.
 Indeed, applications of asymptotic analysis in mathematical modelling often center around a nondimensional parameter which has been shown, or assumed, to be small through a consideration of the scales of the problem at hand.

 Asymptotic expansions typically arise in the approximation of certain integrals (Laplace's method, saddle-point method, method of steepest descent) or in the approximation of probability distributions (Edgeworth series).
 The Feynman graphs in quantum field theory are another example of asymptotic expansions which often do not converge.

+Asymptotic versus Numerical Analysis

+De Bruijn illustrates the use of asymptotics in the following dialog between Dr. N.A., a Numerical Analyst, and Dr. A.A., an Asymptotic Analyst:

+N.A.: I want to evaluate my function $f(x)$ for large values of $x$, with a relative error of at most 1%.